Sign up to Orange Genie today!

 This is where you’re engaged directly by the agency, who will pay you through their own PAYE system for work you do for their client.
 Any tax and National Insurance contributions due on your income will be deducted by the agency when they pay you.

 You’ll be employed separately for each assignment, so you’ll have a new period of employment for each end client or agency that you work for.
-If you work as a contractor for any length of time this can make for a complicated CV, and difficulty obtaining references or credit.

-You may be engaged as a “worker” rather than an employee, which means you don’t have access to full employment rights, and certainly anything that relies on length of service is unlikely to apply.
+You may be engaged as a “worker” rather than an employee, which means you don’t have full employment rights, and certainly anything that relies on length of service is unlikely to apply.
 The engagement terminates at the end of each assignment, so while you’re not working you have no rights at all, even if you intend to continue working for the same agency.

 Umbrella company employment